 Some addictive substances pose more risk of overdose than others.
-The likelihood of overdose usually depends on the potency and nature of the drug used.
+The likelihood of an overdose on Adderall usually depends on the potency and nature of the drug used.
 The more potent a substance is, the more likely it is to cause an overdose.
 If you or a loved one is struggling with a substance addiction, it is important to know the dangers of abuse, the symptoms of overdose, and what to do if someone has overdosed.

 Dangers of Adderall Use